On construction of k-regular maps to Grassmannians via algebras of socle dimension two: The scheme has expected dimension for

 First, consider the inverse systems which contain a cubic $F$ essentially depending on $4$ variables, so that the corresponding ideal has Hilbert function $(1,4,4,1)$.
 By~\cite[Proposition~4.6]{casnati_notari_irreducibility_Gorenstein_degree_10} the ideal $\Ann(F)$ has at most three-dimensional space of cubic minimal generators.
 Moreover, if $\Ann(F)$ has \emph{any} cubic minimal generator, then $F$ is a limit of direct sums, by~\cite[Theorem 1.7]{bbkt} or by~\cite[Lemma~4.5]{casnati_notari_irreducibility_Gorenstein_degree_10} together with the form given in equation~\cite[(1)]{bbkt}.
-Such direct sums are parameterized by $\Gr(1, 4) \times \Gr(3, 4) \times \mathbb{P}(\Sym^3\KK^1)\times \mathbb{P}(\Sym^3\KK^3)$ which gives in total $15$ parameters (choosing a decomposition $\KK^2 \oplus \KK^2$ yields similar count).
+Such direct sums are parameterized by a locus of dimension $\dim\Gr(1, 4) + \dim \Gr(3, 4) + \dim(\mathbb{P}(\Sym^3\KK^1)\times \mathbb{P}(\Sym^3\KK^3))$ which gives in total $15$ parameters (choosing a decomposition $\KK^2 \oplus \KK^2$ yields a similar count).
 Together with the choice of a codimension one space of cubic minimal generators, this gives at most $17$ parameters.
 This concludes the subcase.
 From now on we assume that every cubic in the inverse system essentially depends on at most $3$ variables.

-Consider now the inverse systems in which some cubic depends on at most two variables.
-They are parameterized in a straightforward manner by $\gr(3,4) + \gr(2,4) + \dim\mathbb{P}(S^3\KK^3) + \dim\mathbb{P}(S^3\KK^2) = 19$ parameters.
+Second, consider the inverse systems in which some cubic depends on at most two variables.
+They are parameterized in a naive manner by $\dim \Gr(3,4) + \dim \Gr(2,4) + \dim\mathbb{P}(\Sym^3\KK^3) + \dim\mathbb{P}(\Sym^3\KK^2) = 19$ parameters.
 Moreover, a general such pair of cubics gives rise to an inverse system with Hilbert function $(1,4,5,2)$.
-Hence the cubics giving rise to $(1,4,4,2)$ are parameterized by a proper closed (perhaps reducible) subvariety which thus has dimension at most $18$, which concludes this case.
+Hence the cubics giving rise to $(1,4,4,2)$ are parameterized by a proper closed (perhaps reducible) subvariety which thus has dimension at most $18$.
+This concludes this case.